VietnameseCoffee/copters/README.md

 ## Functions MVPs

+[ ] Have an interface of a synthesizer and a record player [ ] Create sounds upon hitting a key
+[ ] eye-catching animations that go along with the music generated [ ] select songs to add to the record player
+[ ] scratch music based on mouse movements

 [ ] Render the helicopter and obstacles
 [ ] Create gravity and lift for the helicopter
 [ ] Add audio files for sounds